ricallinson/deuce/README.md

 	http://localhost:3000/lib/my-yui-module.js
 	http://localhost:3000/lib/not-yui.js

 In addition to the above, all [YUI Modules](http://yuilibrary.com/yui/docs/guides/) are a available on the the URI [http://localhost:3000/yui](http://localhost:3000/yui).
-The version of [YUI](http://yuilibrary.com/) used is the same as the one installed with __YUI3 Offline__.
+The version of [YUI](http://yuilibrary.com/) used is the same as the one installed with __Deuce__.
 You can check this by running the following command.

 	> npm ls yui

 ## Helpers

-__YUI3 Offline__ comes with some helpers to ease your application creation process.
+__Deuce__ comes with some helpers to ease your application creation process.

 ### YUI.add("init");

-When using the generated "index.html", __YUI3 Offline__ will try and [.use()](http://yuilibrary.com/yui/docs/yui/) a module named "init".
+When using the generated "index.html", __Deuce__ will try and [.use()](http://yuilibrary.com/yui/docs/yui/) a module named "init".
 In your application directory you can create a ".js" file with any name and insert following.

 	YUI.add("init", function (Y) {
 		Y.log("Hello world!");
 	});

-When you start __YUI3 Offline__ if will load the "init" module automatically.
+When you start __Deuce__ if will load the "init" module automatically.

 ### ./confs

 Any directory that has the name "confs" will be treated as a bucket of configuration files.
-You can add any number of ".yaml" and ".json" files into this directory. __YUI3 Offline__ will map this directory into a YUI Module where each file found will be represented as an attribute of the module.
+You can add any number of ".yaml" and ".json" files into this directory. __Deuce__ will map this directory into a YUI Module where each file found will be represented as an attribute of the module.
 For example;

 	./app
 		/group